osgi/osgi.enroute.site/_FAQ/200-resolving.md

 * [_osgi.native_](https://osgi.org/hudson/job/build.core/lastSuccessfulBuild/artifact/osgi.specs/generated/html/core/framework.namespaces.html#framework.namespaces.osgi.native) - Used to describe the native environment in which the Framework is executing.
 An OSGi Framework must provide a capability in the `osgi.native` namespace that represents the native environment in which the Framework is executing.

-* [_osgi.content_](https://osgi.org/hudson/job/build.cmpn/lastSuccessfulBuild/artifact/osgi.specs/generated/html/cmpn/service.repository.html#i3224340) -  Via which repositores can advertise different formats; each of those format capabilities being identified with a unique SHA-256 checksum and a URL.
+* [_osgi.content_](https://osgi.org/hudson/job/build.cmpn/lastSuccessfulBuild/artifact/osgi.specs/generated/html/cmpn/service.repository.html#i3224340) -  Via which repositories can advertise different formats; each of those format capabilities being identified with a unique SHA-256 checksum and a URL.

 * [_osgi.wiring.package_](https://osgi.org/hudson/job/build.core/lastSuccessfulBuild/artifact/osgi.specs/generated/html/core/framework.namespaces.html#i1773241) - A Requirements / Capabilities representation of the information in the Bundle manifest: i.e. Import-Package, DynamicImport-Package, and Export-Package.